mondoohq/installer/docs/get-started/usage.md

 This will determine all instances running in Azure and try to connect via SSH.

-> Note: we recommend to use ssh config to configure the login names and ssh agent to manage your credentials
+> Note: we recommend to use ssh config to configure the login usernames and ssh-agent to manage your credentials

 Further information is available at [Integration/Cloud/Azure](../integration/cloud/azure#azure-integration)